maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 ## Counter Terrorism
 *What have been the major counter terrorism movements or governments involved?
 Since Sahel lacks strong and stable politics and governance counter-terrorism operations have greatly struggled to initiate a strong counter-terrorism policy, corruption and lack of power in rural threaten stability.
 Extremist groups take advantage of this mismanagement and cause disruption in the government.
 Sahel also holds significant natural resource wealth, making it one of Africa's most affluent areas in terms of natural assets.
 Placing region in the centre of attention in a global scale.
 With Russia, France and USA being largest military conrtinbutors to the region.
-Local military police are very often involved in attacks and to this day from 2010-2020 there have been xx reported causalties from military deaths.
+Local military police are very often involved in attacks and to this day from 2010-2020 there have been 2791  reported causalties from military deaths and 315 police deaths in the region.

 * **G5 Joint Task Force** <br />
 In 2014 a group of 5 Sahel region countries comprised of five member countres: Burkina Faso, Mali, Niger, Chad and Mauritania.
 Created to provide the institutional and enforcement structure to provide security within.
 In support of local government as well as cooperate and exchange criminal and extremism information globally.
 [11]